Azure/azure-quickstart-templates/201-specialized-vm-in-existing-vnet/README.md

 - Existing VNET and subnet you want to connect the new virtual machine to.
   - Name of the Resource Group that the VNET resides in

-This template creates a VM from a specialized VHD and let you connect it to an existing VNET that can reside in another resource group then the virtual machine.
+This template creates a VM from a specialized VHD and let you connect it to an existing VNET that can reside in another Resource Group then the virtual machine.